horovod/horovod/docs/keras.rst

 5. Add ``hvd.callbacks.BroadcastGlobalVariablesCallback(0)`` to broadcast initial variable states from rank 0 to all other processes.

    This is necessary to ensure consistent initialization of all workers when training is started with random weights or restored from a checkpoint.

+   **Note:** For model parallel use cases there are local variables (layers) that their weights need not to be broadcasted.
+You can pass those local variables to this callback by adding ``hvd.callbacks.BroadcastGlobalVariablesCallback(0, local_variables=[list of local variables])`` instead.

 .. raw:: html